SharapAid/SharapAid/README.md

 ### 🤹‍♂️ Fun Facts About Me:

-- I once wrote a "Hello World" that took 30 lines... and I regret nothing.
+- I once wrote a "Hello World" that crashed my terminal.
-- My Git commits are 50% code, 50% panic fixes.
+- My Git commits are 50% code, 50% "pls work".
-- I use dark theme not because it's cool, but because my code is *too bright*.
+- Dark theme is not a choice.
+It’s a lifestyle.

 ---